Baeolidia scottjohnsoni Carmona, Pola, Gosliner & Cervera, 2014

 dorsal surfaces of the cerata.

-known from two animals found in Halimeda
+known from three animals found in Halimeda

 kanaloana beds at a depth of 6-12 m (20-38 ft).
 It feeds on the anemone Bunodeopsis medusoides.
 (Note 1) A small

 cream egg mass laid in a holding dish was similar in form to that of Baeolidia

 Maui: widely distributed in the western & central Pacific.

 species is listed on some sites as Berghia